Docent in Medical Imaging

-I am a Senior Researcher at the Division of Clinical Geriatrics, where I perform research on positron emission tomography (PET) imaging in Alzheimer’s disease (AD) and other neurodegenerative disorders in the spectrum of fronto-temporal degeneration (FTD) and amyotrophic lateral sclerosis (ALS).
+I perform research on multi-modal MRI-PET imaging in Alzheimer’s disease (AD) and other neurodegenerative disorders in the spectrum of fronto-temporal degeneration (FTD)

-My research interests are focused on understanding the in vivo patterns of neuroinflammation, proteinopathies and brain function in aging, Alzheimer's disease (AD) and the spectrum of fronto-temporal degeneration (FTD) and amyotrophic lateral sclerosis (ALS).
-In collaboration with clinicians, the ultimate aim is to develop early diagnostic and prognostic biomarkers with high clinical utility.
+As a Senior Researcher, I lead research projects on MRI-PET imaging to understand the dynamics of protein aggregation, neuroinflammation and brain structural changes in neurodegenerative diseases, from early preclinical stages of Alzheimer's disease (AD) and fronto-temporal degeneration (FTD).
+In collaboration with clinicians, the ultimate aim of my research line is to develop early diagnostic and prognostic biomarkers with high clinical utility.

 1) "Investigate a novel measure of cortical microstructure and its relationship to protein aggregation in preclinical Alzheimer's disease and the spectrum of FTD-ALS"